 Of course, the overall message is one of simplicity – how friends can be relied upon when we need them.
 The obvious sentiment is even picked up on with the Sesame Street version where a dog sings about being left all alone in the yard.
 It’s OK because he “gets by with a little yelp from his friends”…the other dogs in the neighborhood, that is.

-On April 2nd, 1973, two double-compilation albums were released in the US, the second of them titled “The Beatles/1967-1970” (aka “The Blue Album”).
+On April 2nd, 1973, two double-album compilations were released in the US, the second of them titled “The Beatles/1967-1970” (aka “The Blue Album”).
 This collection featured the naturally segued “Sgt.
 Pepper” theme into “With A Little Help From My Friends” as heard on the original album.
-It was first released on compact disc on September 20th, 1993 and then was re-released as a re-mastered set on August 10th, 2010.
+It was first released on compact disc on September 20th, 1993 and then was re-released as a remastered set on August 10th, 2010.

 Simultaneous to the release of the above mentioned single (August 14th, 1978) was a unique picture disc version of the “Sgt.
 Pepper” album which attracted a lot of attention to the classic album, many Beatles collectors snatching them up to hang on their walls and/or keep as collectors’ items.
 Then, on December 15th, 2017, Capitol re-released the album as a picture disc on 180 Gram vinyl utilizing the new Giles Martin stereo mix, this once again being a limited edition release.

 In January of 1994, the 1978 single was re-released by Capitol on their Cema “For Jukeboxes Only” series, this time on clear vinyl, which is quite the find today.

-The first Ringo Starr live album to include the song was “Live In Montreux,” which was released on September 13th, 1993.
 Then came “VH1 Storytellers,” released on October 19th, 1998, followed by “King Biscuit Flower Hour Presents,” released on August 6th, 2002.
 The exact performance from this album also appeared on the June 1st, 2003 release, “Extended Versions” and the August 15th, 2006 release, “Ringo Starr And Friends.”
 A newer recording of the song appeared on the March 23rd, 2004 album “Tour 2003,” and then a later performance of the song appeared on the “Live At Soundstage” album, released on October 23rd, 2007.
 The July 7th, 2008 released album “Live 2006” featured a newly recorded live version of the song, as did the July 27th, 2010 released album “Live At The Greek Theatre 2008."
 The song was also included in the 2CD set "Live At The Greek Theatre 2019," which was released on November 25th, 2022, this also being released on on 2CD/Blu-Ray set that same day.

 Ringo and George at the Prince's Trust Rock Gala, June 7th, 1987